-Target Audience Department employees
+Target Audience Department employees raiget Addience Dopartment employees

-Target Pollution Sources All storm water pollutants
+Target Pollution Sources All stormwater pollutants

-Description The NPDES Standing Committee is an interdisciplinary group which serves as the focal point for storm water management within the Department.
-The group meets as necessary to propose and evaluate changes to storm water policy and procedures and, where appropriate, to recommend their adoption to the Department's senior management.
-Members of the Committee are shown in other MS4 permit related actions will be reviewed and approved by the committee before adoption.
+- Description The NPDES Standing Committee is an interdisciplinary provides which oversite of stormwater group, management within the Department.
+The group meets as necessary to propose and evaluate changes to stormwater policy and procedures and, where appropriate, recommend their adoption to the Department's senior management.
+A committee representing various ARDOT Divisions will be maintained during the life of the Permit.
+Members of the Committee are shown in Table 2-1. - Measurable Goals All SWMP activities including required annual reports and other MS4 permit related actions will be reviewed and approved by the committee before adoption.
 Minutes of the meetings will be maintained.